AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ## Add your public key to the [!DNL Commerce Intelligence]

-   1. Go to [your [!DNL Commerce] account](https://accounts.magento.cloud/).
-Sign in with your [!DNL Commerce] account login information for the new [!DNL Commerce Intelligence] user you created.
+   1. Go to the [!DNL Commerce Admin], and sign in with using the login information for the Commerce Intelligence user you just created.

    1. Then select the **Account Settings** tab.